qpliu/esolang/necksheen/README.md

 when the loop exits.
 A closed queue is closed for both sending and receiving.

+A queue is also closed when its forked thread exits.

 The predefined `io` queue is used for input and output.
 The `io` queue is open for receiving as long as there is pending input.
 After the input has been completely received, the `io` queue is closed for